phaerrax/TEDOPA.jl/README.md

 * `chainmapping_tftedopa`: single-chain thermalized chain mapping for fermionic environments;
-* `chainmapping_thermofield`: a thermofield transformation and then a chain mapping of the
-* `chainmapping_thermofield_merge`: like the previous point, but merging multiple environments together (in this case, the `"environment"` subdictionary is replaced by a list of dictionaries, such as in the following example).
+* `chainmapping_thermofield`: a thermofield transformation and then a chain mapping of the (fermionic) environment; it can also merge multiple multiple environments together (in this case, the `"environment"` subdictionary is replaced by a list of dictionaries, such as in the following example).